-- Ethos could not support the election or re-election of the nominee to the board of directors. - b.
-The nominee is also member of the executive management and the combination of functions is permanent. - The corporate governance of the company is unsatisfactory and the dialogue with the shareholders is difficult or does not lead to the desired outcomes. - d.
+- a.
+Ethos could not support the election or re-election of the nominee to the board of directors. - b.
+The nominee is also member of the executive management and the combination of functions is not strictly limited in time. - c.
+The corporate governance of the company is unsatisfactory and the dialogue with the shareholders is difficult or does not lead to the desired outcomes. - d.
 The board of directors refuses to implement a shareholder resolution that received support from a majority of votes during previous general meetings. - e.
-The board has not established a nomination committee and one of the following is true: - The board renewal is insufficient. - The board composition is unsatisfactory. - The company's financial performance has been unsatisfactory for several years.
+The board has not established a nomination committee and one of the following is true: - The board renewal is insufficient. - The board composition is unsatisfactory. - f.
+The company's financial performance has been unsatisfactory for several years.